kydoc/kisi_test/FailSafe.md

-A door access installation consists of several parts.
+An access control installation consists of several parts.

 * Kisi Controller Pro
 * Electric Strike or Magnetic lock
 * REX (optional)
 * Keypad (optional)
+* Reader (optional)

-In this article we'll detail how to connecto the controller to a fail-safe lock, and also how to add a REX.
+In this article we'll detail how to connect the Kisi Controller Pro to a fail-safe lock.

-<h3>Things you got in the box:</h3>
-The Kisi Controller Pro (comes with a 24V Universal AC power supply)
+The Kisi Controller Pro comes with a 24V Universal AC power supply.
+To complete the installation you will need to source the following:

+* 12 or 24V DC fail safe electric strike or magnetic lock
+* Ethernet Cable
+* Low Voltage Wires

 <h3>Things you didn’t get that you’ll need to purchase elsewhere:</h3>